Big Weather's Burger Bonanza

 They had a great flavor and were SO simple.
 It took me a while to figure it out, but they almost tasted like a Gyro.

-I could see eating this burger with some fresh lettuce, onion, tomato, and Tzatziki sauce - that would be AMAZEBALLS.
+I could see eating this burger with some fresh lettuce, onion, tomato, and Tzatziki sauce - that would be transcendent (word of the day calendar).

 Now, I know you may not agree with the above choices.